-3.05 Session Hour; Deliberations Open; Deliberations During Global Pandemic.
+3.05 Session Hour; Deliberations Open.

-(1) Unless otherwise ordered by a majority of the members present, the hour of meeting shall be designated by the President.
+- (1) Unless otherwise ordered by a majority of the members present, the hour of meeting shall be designated by the President. - (2) All deliberations of the Senate and its committees shall be open to the public.
+This provision does not prohibit clearing the gallery or hearing room in the event of a disturbance, during which time deliberations shall be in recess.